 General Infrastructure Recharge (GIR): A percentage rate charged to auxiliary and self-funded funds (20, 26, 28, 29) and their renewal and replacement plant fund (78).
 GIR is calculated monthly on expenditures and paid to the general fund in recognition of the general fund administrative expenses incurred in support of the auxiliary and self-funded activities.
 This is a cost allocation methodology to recognize that the general fund incurs infrastructure expenses such as grounds maintenance, roads, sidewalks, etc. in support of the auxiliary and self-funded activities.
 The general fund credit is to operations and maintenance of plant.
 (3/15)

-ISCs are established to provide goods and services to other University units, resulting in these units being charged an expense within their FOPPS.
+ISCs are established to provide goods and services to other university units, resulting in these units being charged an expense within their FOPPS.
 These are usually set up because of the efficiency or convenience of providing the services on campus rather than having to always use an outside vendor.
 Examples of ISCs are Copying and Printing, Mailing Services, Transportation Services, Chemistry Stores, and Telecommunication Services.
-ISCs will record all costs incurred to provide the goods/services such as cost of goods sold (inventory sold), salaries, wages, benefits, operating expense, travel, depreciation on equipment, etc. Interdepartmental revenue is recorded upon providing the goods/services to campus customers, including sales via the Procurement Card.
+ISCs will record all costs incurred to provide the goods/services such as cost of goods sold (inventory sold), salaries, wages, benefits, operating expenses, travel, depreciation on equipment, etc. Interdepartmental revenue is recorded upon providing the goods/services to campus customers, including sales via the procurement card.
 Miscellaneous revenue is recorded for sales to private individuals and outside businesses including all agency fund (fund 80) sales.

 ISC expense and IN revenue is not recorded only when the ISC is facilitating for a departmental customer the purchase of goods/services the ISC does not offer.
 A good example of this is in the Transportation Center (TC).
 There are some repairs that are beyond the scope of the TC.
 However, to provide good service to a campus customer, the TC will offer to facilitate procurement of the service from an outside repair shop.
 In this situation the TC can choose to record the expense and IN revenue as activity of the TC in the usual manner, or it can choose to record the expense as a pass through of the TC and have it recorded only as an expense of the customer department.
 If the TC chooses to show this as a pass through expense, the ideal situation would be to record the expense directly in the departmental customer FOPPS, and not show it going through the TC records.
 If the TC were doing this for an outside customer, then the TC would always show an expense of the TC and miscellaneous revenue.
 It is improper accounting to credit the payment from the outside vendor as a credit to the TC expense.
 (3/15)

 Bank wires are handled by the Bursar's Office of Cash Management.
 You need to do two things.
 (Note: Bank wires in support of sponsored projects do not go through the Bursar.
-Contact SPA Invoicing and Cash Management for assistance.)
+Contact Revenue Management for assistance.)

-2) Provide the University wire transfer information to the sender which you can obtain from the Bursar's Office of Cash Management.
+- Provide the university wire transfer information to the sender which you can obtain from the Bursar's Office of Cash Management.